-If the last use of the premises in which you intent to commence business was an approved use you may be able to use the premises without needing to obtain council approval.
-Provided a previous occupier of the premises obtained council approval for the use of the premises, the approved use can be changed to another use without approval.
+If the last use of the premises in which you intend to commence business was an approved use you may be able to use the premises without needing to obtain approval.
+Provided a previous occupier of the premises obtained approval for the use of the premises, the approved use can be changed to another use without approval.

 You will however, need to comply with any conditions of consent that apply to the previously approved use relating to hours of operation, car parking, vehicular movement, traffic generation, landscaping or waste management.

 The state government's SEPP allows certain uses to be changed without consent.

 - Business to business.

 - Wholesale supplies to wholesale supplies.

 - Light industry to light industry.

 These uses are defined in the state government legislation and some restrictions apply.